miso-lims/miso-lims/docs/user_manual/type_data.md

 own status, rather than grouping them all together with the run's status.
 Partition QCs can be used to determine whether the partition counts towards order fulfillment, and whether downstream analysis should be run on the partition.

-Modifications to partition QC types can only be made via direct access to the MISO database.
-As such, they must be performed by a MISO adminstrator.
+MISO administrators can add, edit, and delete partition QC types using the standard interface.
+A partition QC type can only be deleted if the type has not been used by any existing partitions.

 {% include userman-toplink.md %}